Chat with us, powered by LiveChat

 Famous Image of the Irish Famine by James Mahony

 As you can see from the section above, there are more Irish Americans who consider themselves Irish than the rest of the world combined.
-Of course, a large part of this is because of the huge rates of migration from Ireland to the US during The Irish Famine (1845 –1849); approximately 1.5 million Irish people fled Ireland over that short period of time.
-However, there was an estimated 4.5 million Irish immigrants to America between 1820 and 1930, and the rush of people during the famine was just a part of this huge movement of people.
+Of course, a large part of this is because of the huge rates of migration from Ireland to the US during The Irish Famine (1845 –1849); approximately 1.5 million Irish people fled Ireland over that short period.

 How Many More Irish are there in the US than in Ireland?

 As with a lot of the other figures on this blog, this is just an estimate and should be taken with a pinch of salt.
-34.7 million Americans identify as Irish to some degree, and the population of the entire island of Ireland is 6.6 million (Republic of Ireland has 4.75 million and Northern Ireland has 1.85 million).
-So that means that there are over 5x as many “Irish” people in the US as there are in Ireland — especially when you remember that Ireland has a lot of immigrants of its own and its 6.6 million population can not all be strictly considered “Irish”.
+34.7 million Americans identify as Irish to some degree, and the population of the entire island of Ireland is 6.6 million (the Republic of Ireland has 4.75 million and Northern Ireland has 1.85 million).

 Coming Home to Ireland!